[LUM#9] Humans, a carcinogenic species

 New therapeutic strategies

-This field of research is of particular interest to scientists, as it opens up new avenues in the fight against cancer in humans.
+This field of research is of particular interest to scientists as it opens up new avenues in the fight against cancer in humans.
 "Some animal species develop adaptations to survive in polluted environments, while others are more resistant to cancer.
-If we can gain a better understanding of these phenomena, we may be able to develop new therapeutic strategies to combat this disease, based on the anti-cancer defenses developed by these species.
+If we can better understand these phenomena, we can consider developing new therapeutic strategies to fight this disease by drawing inspiration from the anti-cancer defenses developed by these species."